jtm2021/wowtaste/README.md

 - ### Navigation ###
     - The navigation bar is located next to the header.
 It is simple yet an effective feature of the website.
-    - The navigation includes three links to different sections and these are accessible in each page.
+    - The navigation includes four links to different sections and these are accessible in each page.
     - This feature provides easy navigation for users from page to page across different devices.

     <img src="https://res.cloudinary.com/dborxc531/image/upload/v1665231201/README/nav_fspah1.png">